-In connection with a review of the Company's executive compensation arrangements, the Compensation Committee approved new executive employment agreements for each of Messrs.
-Gellert, Llorca and Rossmiller (the "Executive Employment Agreements"), which agreements were executed and became effective on November 5, 2019.
+In connection with a review of the Company's executive compensation arrangements, the Compensation Committee approved executive employment agreements for each of Messrs.
+Gellert, Llorca, Everett and Rossmiller (the "Executive Employment Agreements"), which agreements were executed and became effective on November 5, 2019.

 The Executive Employment Agreements set forth the then-current base salary of each of Messrs.
-Gellert, Llorca and Rossmiller, and provides that each of them will have a target annual bonus opportunity equal to 100% of the executive's base salary of \$450,000, \$300,000 and \$280,000, respectively.
-Mr. Rossmiller's base salary was adjusted to \$292,000 in March 2020.
-There have been no changes to the base salary of each of Messrs.
-Gellert and Llorca.
+Gellert, Llorca, Everett and Rossmiller, and provides that each of them will have a target annual bonus opportunity equal to 100% of the executive's base salary as in effect from time to time.
+During 2022, the Compensation Committee, in consultation with Lyons Benenson, the Compensation Committee's independent compensation consultant, conducted a review of the current cash compensation of the executives.
+In connection with such review, effective January 1, 2022, the Compensation Committee approved the increase of the base salaries of each of Messrs.
+Gellert, Llorca, Everett and Rossmiller to \$600,000, \$375,000, \$325,000 and \$325,000, respectively.

-Upon a termination of employment by the Company without "Cause" or resignation by the executive for "Good Reason" (as such terms are defined in the Executive Employment Agreements) (each, a "Qualifying Termination"), each executive will be eligible to receive the following severance benefits: (i) a lump sum payment equal to a multiple of the executive's base salary (2.0x for Mr. Gellert, 1.75x for Mr. Llorca and 1.5x for Mr. Rossmiller); (ii) a lump sum amount equal to the average annual cash incentive bonus paid to the executive in respect of the last three calendar years prior to the year in which the executive's termination of employment occurred (based solely on amounts paid in respect of 2019 and beyond); (iii) a pro-rated annual bonus payable in respect of the year in which the termination occurs, based on actual achievement of the applicable performance goals, and pro-rated based on the number of days the executive was employed by the Company during the calendar year in which the termination occurs; (iv) a lump sum cash payment based on the employer portion of the monthly cost of maintaining health benefits for the executive and his eligible dependents for a period of time following the executive's termination of employment (24 months for Mr. Gellert, 21 months for Mr. Llorca and 18 months for Mr. Rossmiller); and (v) immediate vesting of the unvested portion of certain equity awards, and an extended exercise period for the executive's outstanding stock options.
+Upon a termination of employment by the Company without "Cause" or resignation by the executive for "Good Reason" (as such terms are defined in the Executive Employment Agreements) (each, a "Qualifying Termination"), each executive will be eligible to receive the following severance benefits: (i) a lump sum payment equal to a multiple of the executive's base salary (2.0x for Mr. Gellert, 1.75x for Mr. Llorca and 1.5x for Messrs.
+Everett and Rossmiller); (ii) a lump sum amount equal to the average annual cash incentive bonus paid to the executive in respect of the last three calendar years prior to the year in which the executive's termination of employment occurred (based solely on amounts paid in respect of 2019 and beyond); (iii) a pro-rated annual bonus payable in respect of the year in which the termination occurs, based on actual achievement of the applicable performance goals, and pro-rated based on the number of days the executive was employed by the Company during the calendar year in which the termination occurs; (iv) a lump sum cash payment based on the employer portion of the monthly cost of maintaining health benefits for the executive and his eligible dependents for a period of time following the executive's termination of employment (24 months for Mr. Gellert, 21 months for Mr. Llorca and 18 months for Messrs.
+Everett and Rossmiller); and (v) immediate vesting of the unvested portion of certain equity awards, and an extended exercise period for the executive's outstanding stock options.